sean21johnson/AddressHero-Client/README.md

 User edits contact:

     -> user clicks on 'Edit' button
-    -> user enters full name, phone number, picture of contacts
+    -> user enters full name, phone number, picture of contact

 User navigates contacts using search bar:

     -> user searches for the name of a contact
-    -> only names matching that search term will be displayed on the address book page
+    -> only contact names matching that search term will be displayed on the address book page

 User views contact's profile page

-    -> user clicks on 'Add New Address' button
+    -> user clicks on 'View Profile' button for a contact in the contact list -> user clicks on 'Add New Address' button
-    -> user enters street, city, state, zip code, google maps link -> user repeats process to create multiple addresses for the contact if necessary -> user clicks on 'Send Card' button after adding at least one address -> user enters the address and card type
+    -> user enters street, city, state, zip code, google maps link -> user repeats process to create multiple addresses for the contact if necessary -> user clicks on 'Send Card' button after adding at least one address -> user enters the address and card type to send

 User views their Timeline page